Numerical investigation of Differential Biological Models via RBF collocation Method with Genetic Strategy: Introduction

 \subsection{Genetic Algorithm}

 Genetic algorithm (GA) is a search and optimization approach based on the Genetic principles and natural selection.
 A GA starts with processing a population of candidate solutions (called individuals or chromosomes) with different competencies.
 During this process (called evolution), GA changes the population and generates some solutions close to optimal competency (maximum benefit or minimum cost).
-John Holland invented original GA in the early 1970s\cite{holland1975adaptation}.
+John Holland invented original GA in the early 1970s\cite{holland1992adaptation}.
 He also proposed a theoretical basis for GA according to the Type theory.
-In the following, David E Goldberg\cite{goldberg} extended GA concept and applied it to encode and solve different problems in miscellaneous fields.
+In the following, David E Goldberg\cite{goldberg1991real} extended GA concept and applied it to encode and solve different problems in miscellaneous fields.
 GA has many advantages over other optimization methods like: \begin{itemize} \item Practicable on both discrete and continuous data, \item No need to derivative of objective function (fitness function), \item Usable in multivariate functions, \item High potential for parallelization, \item Calculating a set of appropriate (close to optimal) solutions, \item Expandable on experimental, analytical and numerical data. \end{itemize}

-As shown in Fig (\ref{meta}), GA is a class of evolutionary meta-heuristic algorithms.
 The main objective of a meta-heuristic algorithm is finding a close-minimum to global minimum (maximum) solution by escaping from local minimum (maximum) solutions.
 Universally, GA is classified to DGA (Discrete GA) and CGA (Continuous GA).
-In this article, we use CGA to find a close to optimal SP ($\epsilon_\varrho$-optimal Shape parameter) around a specified interval in the Kansa method, where $\varrho$ is either ASRN2 or ARE strategies.
+In this article, we use CGA to find a close to optimal SP ($\epsilon_\varrho$-optimal Shape parameter) around a specified interval in the RBF method, where $\varrho$ is either ASRN2 or ARE strategies.